MailTape/MailTape-v1/_posts/2022-12-25-r-mccarthy.md

 # MailTape's selection

 ## [r mccarthy](https://inohidefumi.bandcamp.com/) - I Think I Lost That Love
-Sarah: **"**Love r mccarthy's synth work throughout this track, the sparse percussives and droning synths work so well together.
+Sarah: **"**r mccarthy's synth work throughout this track is so effortlessly fresh, the sparse percussives and hovering synth harmonies slide alongside each other with so much grace.
 The rest of this release is interesting as well, love the buildup with vocals.**"**

 ## [Omni Gardens](https://hairdo.bandcamp.com/) - Algae After All
 Sarah: **"**This was one of the tracks I used in my play for the brainscape / aquascaping scene.
 (I also used r mccarthy's Jyoti to open up the brainscape).**"**